gardencmp/jazz/README.md

 ## `CoJSON`

-CoJSON is the core implementation of permissioned telepathic data.
+CoJSON is the core implementation of secure telepathic data.
 It provides abstractions for Collaborative JSON values ("`CoValues`"), groups for permission management and a protocol for syncing between nodes.
 Our goal is to standardise CoJSON soon and port it to other languages and platforms.

 ---